A lot of internet myths and misinformation surrounds Reverse T3 (RT3). Well-meaning people have attributed to the

 Many thyroid patients have called the problem “RT3 dominance.”

-But the truth is not so simple.
-It’s “D3 dominance.”
+But the truth is, It’s “D3 enzyme dominance.”

 D3 can still dominate in the body when RT3 hormone is low in blood.
 RT3 levels are limited by how much T4 you have in circulation, and you might not have enough T4 to turn into RT3.